smallwat3r/rpi-gardener/README.md

 - 1602A LCD with I2C backpack (optional, for alert display)
 - TP-Link Kasa smart plug (optional, for automatic humidity control)

+### Why both a Pico and a Raspberry Pi?

+The Raspberry Pi 4 doesn't have analog-to-digital converter (ADC) inputs, which are required to read capacitive soil moisture sensors.
+A common solution is to add an external ADC module (like the ADS1115) to the RPi's I2C bus.
+However, this project uses a Raspberry Pi Pico instead for several reasons:

+- **Practical**: I already had a Pico lying around, so why not put it to use
+- **More GPIO**: The Pico provides 3 ADC pins and 26 GPIO pins total, leaving plenty of room for additional sensors or peripherals without competing for the RPi's limited GPIO.
+Future additions like light sensors, water level sensors, or relay controls can be handled entirely by the Pico
+- **Architectural separation**: Keeping sensor reading on a dedicated microcontroller isolates it from the main application.
+The Pico handles real-time ADC sampling and display updates, while the RPi focuses on the web server, database, and notifications.
+If the RPi application crashes or restarts, the Pico keeps running independently
+- **Network scalability**: Using a Pico W instead of the standard Pico allows sensors to communicate over WiFi rather than USB serial.
+This enables a distributed setup where multiple Picos in different locations (greenhouse, garden beds, indoor plants) can all report back to a single RPi base station over the network

 ## Quick Start

 ### 1. Enable I2C on the Raspberry Pi